PubNubDevelopers/PubNub-Showcase/README.md

 | Real-Time Streaming | Generate, process and deliver streaming data to any number of subscribers.
 Based on the [standalone real-time data streaming demo](https://www.pubnub.com/demos/real-time-data-streaming/) | [Subscribe](https://www.pubnub.com/docs/sdks/javascript/api-reference/publish-and-subscribe) |

+## Usage Notes

+### Firefox Users

+Firefox will not allow you to share storage between pages.
+This is a [feature and not a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1730419).
+Please load the demo from a local server to use with Firefox, e.g. `python3 -m http.server 8001`.
+Be sure to use `localhost` rather than the IP address when doing this, for full compatibility with the IoT demo.  *These are only issues running locally, you will not experience issues running a hosted version of this app*

 ## Installing / Getting started

 To run this project yourself you will need a PubNub account and (optionally) your own Google key to render the Google map used for Geolocation.

 ### Requirements
 - [PubNub Account](#pubnub-account) (*Free*)